Fully extended BV-BFV description of General Relativity in three dimensions: BV-BFV equivalence

-\begin{remark} Explicitly, we have to prove the existence of invertible vertical arrows that make the following diagram commute.
+\begin{remark} Explicitly, we have to prove the existence of invertible symplectomorphisms $\psi^{\filt{k}}$ that make the following diagram commute.

-Note that the vertical symplectomorphisms preserve the action functionals, i.e. they satisfy $(\psi^{(k)})^* S_{\BFnd}^{(k)} = S_{GR}^{(k)}$, and that the horizontal arrows on both lines have been already described in sections \ref{sec:BF} and \ref{sec:GR} respectively. \end{remark}
+Note that the vertical symplectomorphisms preserve the action functionals, i.e. they satisfy $(\psi^{\filt{k}})^* S_{\BFnd}^{\filt{k}} = S_{GR}^{\filt{k}}$, and that the horizontal arrows on both lines have been already described in Section \ref{sec:BF} and \ref{sec:BVBFVGRproof} respectively. { The symplectomorphisms $\psi^{\filt{k}}$ are non-canonical, as they depend on the the choice of a basis in $\mathcal{V}$.} \end{remark}

-Once more we recall that one can think of an example of stratification $\{M^{(k)}\}$ as given by the data of a the three-dimensional manifold $M\equiv M^{(0)}$ with vertices, i.e. a manifold whose boundary has boundaries of its own, called \emph{corners}, which also have boundaries, called \emph{vertices}.